mmalessa/symfonyEventsExperiments/README.md

 # Symfony Events
-A simple example to help you understand event subscribers.
+A simple example to help you understand event subscribers in Symfony 4.3
 https://github.com/mmalessa/testSymfonyEvents

 # Install